-Staff have an excellent understanding of their roles and responsibilities to keep children safe and healthy.
+Staff have a good understanding of their roles and responsibilities to keep children safe and healthy.
 They receive regular safeguarding training and effectively implement the setting's policy and procedures should they have concerns about a child.
 All staff we spoke to were confident to recognise signs and symptoms of abuse and were aware of their individual responsibility to report safeguarding concerns.
-A varied and nutritionally balanced healthy snack menu is in place and drinking water is available throughout the day.
-The setting has achieved a gold standard award for healthy eating.
-Staff promote children's oral health and ensure children brush their teeth daily at the setting.
 There are robust systems in place to manage children's food allergies and individual dietary requirements.
 Staff record all accidents and incidents in detail and ensure the information is shared with parents.
 The person in charge evaluates these records to identify potential risks to children's safety and wellbeing.

 Staff are kind and caring towards the children.
 They are very responsive and nurturing, which means children approach them with ease.
-Most staff have completed training in behaviour management.
-This has enhanced their understanding of child development, and its impact on children's behaviour.
+Most staff have completed mandatory training.
 There is a comprehensive behaviour management policy in place.
 The policy promotes positive strategies which help children regulate their own behaviour and promote their self-esteem.
 We saw staff implement these strategies skilfully, using gentle tones, distraction methods and lots of praise to reinforce positive behaviour.
 In addition, staff work well with outside agencies to seek support to meet children's individual needs.
-Staff always act as excellent role models.
+Staff always act as good role models.

-Staff support children's learning and development in a highly effective way.
+Staff support children's learning and development in an effective way.
 They plan an extensive range of play experiences that appeal to children's interests.
 Staff evaluate children's enjoyment and engagement in their play daily; they use this information to adapt and plan for further play opportunities.
 There are very effective systems in place to monitor and track children's progress.
 Staff carry out an initial assessment of children's speech, language, and communication skills when a child first starts at the setting, and regularly monitor their progress.
 In addition, staff carry out regular observations of children's play to identify their stage of development in all areas of learning and plan for their progression.
 Staff keep records of children's learning and development, and all children have an individual learning journal which clearly evidences their progression during their time at the setting.
-Children with additional learning needs are very well supported.
-Staff complete individual learning plans and implement these effectively to ensure all children's needs are met.
-The Welsh language is promoted very well.
+The Welsh language is promoted.
 We heard staff frequently use basic phrases and words with children as well as singing Welsh songs.

-Environment Excellent
+Environment Good

 The environment is very safe and provides ample space for children to play and learn.
 There is an extensive range of detailed risk assessments in place for all areas of the setting and daily safety checks are undertaken.
 Electrical and fire equipment safety checks are up to date.
-Registers record the times that children arrive at and leave the setting.
+Registers record the times children arrive at and leave the setting.
 Staff ensure only authorised persons have entry to the setting and maintain a log for any visitors.
 Records show regular fire drill practices are carried out, so staff and children know how to evacuate the building safely in the event of an emergency.
+However, there is a need for more thorough recording of these which include lessons learnt.
 Thorough cleaning procedures ensure all areas of the setting are kept clean and hygienic.